 If all else fails, remember all that water you drank earlier to avoid dehydration can double up as your very own mobile heating device… Yep, there's something weirdly satisfying about peeing in a wetsuit (just don't forget to wash it after!).

-Don’t stay out too long!
-Surfing in really cold water is very tiring, as your body expends a lot of energy trying to stay warm.
-Head in while you still have some energy left to navigate the shore break.
+Don't stay out too long!
+Surfing in freezing water is very tiring, as your body spends a lot of energy trying to stay warm.
+Head in while you still have some power left in the tank to navigate the shore break.
 Always surf with a buddy, and keep an eye on each other.
 Watch out for signs of hypothermia.

 Try filling a big water bottle with boiling water before you leave the house.
-By the time you’ve finished surfing the water will be a more manageable temperature, and you can use it rinse the sand and salt off in reasonable comfort, while warming your feet up again.
+By the time you've finished surfing, the water will be a more manageable temperature, and you can use it to rinse the sand and salt off in reasonable comfort while warming your feet up again.

-Use a neoprene mat or a bit of foam (camping mattresses work well and are cheap) to stand on – it’ll help keep your feet warm(er), and protect you from rock cuts.
+Use a neoprene mat or a bit of foam (camping mattresses work well and are cheap) to stand on – it'll help keep your feet warm-ish, and protect you from rock cuts.

-Organise your towel and clothes before getting in the water, so everything is at hand in the right order to pull on quickly.
-Use the hot water bottle to warm up your underwear and t-shirt so they’re nice and toasty.
+Organize your towel and clothes before getting in the water, so everything is at hand in the right order to pull on quickly.
+Use the hot water bottle to warm up your underwear and t-shirt, so they're nice and toasty.

 Plan your changing process.
-Some people prefer to rip off their suit quickly and jump straight into warm clothes, while others prefer to do it half by half: pull your suit off down to your hips and jam on a t-shirt, jumper and coat before attending to the lower half.
-Which works best for you?
+Some people prefer to rip off their suit quickly and jump straight into warm clothes, while others prefer to do it half by half: pull your suit off down to your hips and jam on a t-shirt, jumper, and coat before attending to the lower half.
+Whatever works best for you.

 7. Make the most of the post-surf high

 Getting warm and toasty after prolonged exposure to the cold is one of the most exquisite feelings in the world, so make the most of it!
-Wrap up warm in thick wool jumpers and a down jacket, build a fire on the beach, drink some whisky, fire up a camping stove and brew a pot of tea/coffee/soup, head to the pub for a pie and pint… Everything feels better after a good surf, and you’ve earned some creature comforts!
+Wrap up warm in thick wool jumpers and a down jacket, build a fire on the beach, drink some whiskey (if you are 18 / 21+ - just to keep it civilized), light up a camping stove and brew a pot of tea/coffee/soup.
+Once that is done, make sure you'll head to the pub for a pie and pint… Everything feels better after a good surf, and you've earned some creature comforts!

 LUEX Top Picks for Cold Water Surf Trips

 Want to escape the crowds and try somewhere new, or just feeling a bit masochistic?
-There are some truly great cold water waves and surf destinations in the world, and if you’re willing brave the temperatures, you can often be rewarded with achingly perfect waves without any competition.
+There are some truly world-class cold water waves and surf destinations in the world if you're willing to brave the temperatures.
+Be rewarded with achingly perfect waves without any competition.
 Stick that in your pipe and smoke it, Bali!

 Punta de Lobos, Chile